 “The beginning of each piece is more impulsive and spontaneous than the final steps.
 I am responding to the marks on the canvas or paper and feeling my way through to the next step.
 I already have the colors in my head, but I place the next stroke based on my intuition.

-“Studying the history of colors and their meanings has given me a rich background on how our current colors came into being.
-Not only do I love finding these colors in nature paired with an unexpected color mate, but it is intriguing to research how former civilizations were equally inspired – having the same want to recreate the color in their home, on pottery or on their clothes.
-It connects me to human history, art history, and also to this modern day with my access to pigments former artists could have only imagined.
+“Studying the history of colors has given me a rich background on how our current colors came into being.
+It is intriguing to research how former civilizations used creative means to source materials to make pigments – having the desire to recreate nature’s colors in their home, on pottery or on their clothes.
+It connects me to human history, art history, and also to this modern day with my access to pigments former artists could have only imagined.”